Finally, the recovery we’ve all been waiting for!

 Australia and New Zealand

 Domestic airfares in Australia in Q1-2022 were extremely competitive with airlines trying to stimulate activity.
-Compared to Q4-2021 Australian hotel rates across the major city centres are on the rise.
-New Zealand is only a couple of months behind Australia in terms of opening up, traveller confidence and travel activity.
+Compared to Q4-2021 Australian hotel rates across the major city centers are on the rise.
+New Zealand is only a couple of months behind Australia in terms of opening up, traveler confidence and travel activity.
 It’s expected New Zealand will return to ‘normal’ by Q2-2022.

 Airfares are on the upward tick across Europe with carriers tightly managing supply and passenger yields.
 Corporate travel is returning across Europe despite the shadow of geopolitical tension.
 Travel activity improved following the early relaxation of COVID-19 regulations.
 While London and Dublin experienced hotel room rate increases in Q1-2022, it’s expected other parts of Europe will follow once summer arrives.

 A rush of travel across Africa in Q1-2022 fueled hotel occupancy and rate increases in the region.
 It’s expected South African Airways will bounce back later in the year following some major changes to the carrier’s business model.

 Despite the varying pace of market recovery across regions, the outlook for corporate travel for the remainder of 2022 is promising, according to FCM Consulting.